CreatCodeBuild/Basic-Algorithms-and-Data-Structures/README.md

-They are not just proof of concept rountines that only operate on integers.
-They are generic.
+They are generic rountines, not just proof of concept

 # Algorithms
 Merge Sort